giflw/remark-java/src/manual/usage.md

 You can also set up your own options, to change the behavior for certain features.
 The following is just a highlight.
 The [JavaDoc API for `Options`][javadoc Options] has the complete list of settings.

 > Note: all options must be configured **before** creating the Remark object.
-Once the remark object is created, the Options object should no longer be modified.
+However, the Options object is cloned when creating the Remark instance, so you can reuse the Options object to create different Remark instances.

 ### Replace Tables with plain text